Authored by the expert who managed and guided the team behind the Bulgaria Property Pack

 What's the 12-month outlook for demand in Sofia in 2026?

-As of early 2026, the estimated 12-month demand outlook for residential property in Sofia is positive but cooling from the frenzy of 2025, with most analysts expecting continued buyer interest but more price sensitivity and slightly longer negotiation times.
+As of 2026, the 12-month demand outlook for residential property in Sofia is solid but more selective than during the 2024 and 2025 rush.

 By the way, we also have an update regarding price forecasts in Bulgaria.